 Many seniors are not eating a balanced diet as they age, whether they live on their own, with family or in a senior living facility.
 Seniors who live alone are at increased risk because there is no one to observe their eating habits.
-There are many causes for seniors who are under-eating, over-eating or not eating nutritious meals.
+There are many causes for why seniors don’t want to eat, why they’re under-eating, over-eating or not eating nutritious meals.

 By the time he was 97, my father had multiple problems that made it difficult for him to eat a balanced diet.
 During the last few months of his life, the only thing he ate willingly was strawberry ice cream.
 The assisted living center he called home provided 3 nutritious meals a day and snacks in between meals on request.
 They were very accommodating with his diet–limiting sweets and carbs, cutting everything into small pieces and eliminating foods known to be a choking or swallowing hazard.
 However, unless a family member was there with him at meal time to encourage him to eat or even help to feed him, he rarely ate vegetables and expended most of his energy and appetite on small bites of protein and the ice cream that easily slipped down his throat.